kezza2k7/ProjectManager/README.md

 2. Add all your current Projects
 3. Use it to manage your Projects

-## Installation
+## Installation (Expert)
-1. Clone the repository: `git clone [https://github.com/kezza2k7/Monopoly](https://github.com/kezza2k7/ProjectManager)`
+1. Clone the repository: `git clone https://github.com/kezza2k7/ProjectManager`
-2. Navigate to the project directory: `cd ProjectManager"}`
+2. Navigate to the project directory: `cd ProjectManager`
 3. Open the folder in Ridder and run it / compile it ( or use another program )

 ## Contributing